kabauterman/ESP32_Multi-Trigger/README.md

 This is a Camera WLAN-Remote Trigger based on ESP32 NodeMCU

 Pure Parts Price:
-- If you buy cheaper from China (Banggood): ca. 9 € without the Cable
+- If you buy cheaper from China (Banggood): ca. 9 €
-- If you buy from Amazon.de: ca. 16 € without the Cable
+- If you buy from Amazon.de: ca. 16 €
+- If you want the OLED Version without Battery: 12 €
+- If you want the OLED Version with Battery: 14 € + 18650 Li-Ion Battery

+All excluding the Cable

 Requirements are: